 Ancestry only shows shared DNA matches if you share at least 20 cM so the relationships of more distant cousins with more distant cousins are not shown.
 I also excluded any matches who shared less than 8 cM, although most have much more than that.
 In addition, Ancestry aggressively screens out many shared segments because it deems them as IBS, which means that you have an endogamous population, which means the remaining shared DNA is of somewhat higher quality.

 As a final note, there are many more genetic matches not shown here, simply because I was not confident of which ancestor was the source of the shared DNA.

 Node 45 above is the distant cousin who contacted me.
 The graph shows that he not only shares DNA with Bill but with his cousin, Myrtie, and 3 other distant cousins.
 Node 40, with whom he shares DNA, represents a descendant of Samuel Burrough and Hannah Roberts, the hypothesized grandparents of Samuel Nicholson Jr who died in Wilkes County, North Carolina.
 The 2 yellow nodes, 17 and 18, are descendants from Samuel Nicholson Jr and Lidia Dickhouse through a different child than Lazarus.

 Because I created such a busy graph, I didn't represent the strength of the connections.
 However, here are the mean averages at each generation of cousin match:

-My conclusions here are that Samuel Nicholson is undeniably related to Lazarus and his descendants.
+My conclusion here is that Samuel Nicholson is related to Lazarus and his descendants.
 Whether he a father, grandfather, or uncle is certainly an open question, however.